 How can I build citations but keep my address private?

-As more businesses turn their gaze towards local online marketing this is a question that is asked more & more.
+As more businesses turn their gaze towards local online marketing this is a question that is asked more and more.
 ‘Local’ represents an untapped opportunity for them and they’re keen to squeeze the benefits from it.

-But some of these businesses don’t tick the box of being a physical, local business, and so when it comes to publishing their address to would-be-customers they hit a stumbling block.
+But some of these businesses don’t tick the box of being a physical, local business, and so when it comes to publishing their address to would-be customers they hit a stumbling block.